The complete book-based approach to primary English

 FREE UNLIMITED

-20% Discount off all Literacy Tree training places
+10% Discount off all Literacy Tree training places and INSETs

 The use of high quality literature is important in schools; it expands its readers’ horizons, opening minds to concepts and themes such as hope, freedom and justice, as well as providing vital insights into historical settings with geographical and scientific knowledge woven within as part of the narrative.